 Conclusion

 By avoiding common drink package mistakes, you can enjoy a relaxing cruise without breaking the bank.
 Always compare your projected spend with the cost of the package.
 Additionally, consider the number of shore days, the terms of the package, and what is included in the price.
 This way, you can enjoy your favorite drinks while maximizing the cruise experience.
 Here’s “cheers” to a great cruise.
+For a deeper dive into this topic, make sure to check out my article on why you should not buy the drink package on your next cruise.

 Related articles: